The reactions of others to your seizures can often have more impact than the seizures themselves.

 This may lead to some parents being very protective, sometimes unintentionally overprotective and restrictive.
 It’s all very individual, and each child-parent relationship is unique.
 Other parents may be more encouraging in letting their children have increasing independence as they mature.

-Many families will seek out support groups to help them understand and deal with the reality.
+Seeking out support groups can help connect with others in the same situation and help them deal with the reality.

 It’s a matter of finding a balance, and talking to your parents if you feel they are being too overprotective, or not being supportive enough.